 These type of malicious appps are distributed through malicious websites, or legitimate websites that have been hacked, which will say that you need to install a special “video player” app, and then offering it for download.
 This infection may also be downloaded manually by tricking the user into thinking they are installing a useful piece of software, for instance a bogus update for Adobe Flash Player or another piece of software.

-The malicious ransomware app will lock you out of your Android phone and applications, so whenever you’ll try to unlock or use your smartphone, it will display instead a lock screen asking you to pay a non-existing fine of $300 in the form of an MoneyPak, Ukash, Paysafecard or MoneyGram Xpress voucher.
+The malicious ransomware apps will lock you out of your Android device and applications, so whenever you’ll try to unlock or use your smartphone, it will display instead a lock screen asking you to pay a ransom in vouchers or cryptocurrency (Bitcoint, Monero, Dash).
 The malware’s authors prefer these payment services because transactions made through them cannot be reversed and are hard to trace.

-Furthermore, the malicious app will claim that all your file are encrypted.
-The good news is that this infection doesn’t scramble any of your data or filtrate audio and video as it claims, and it merely locks your phone with a popover browser window that quickly reappears if you try to get clear of it.
+Unlike Windows devices, the good news is that the infection doesn’t encrypt any of your data on your Android, and it merely locks your device with a popover browser window that quickly reappears if you try to get clear of it.
 The bad news is that the continually reappearing pop-over window makes it as good as impossible to get into the Settings menu to remove the malware.

 Even rebooting won’t help as the malware kicks back in early in the process of restarting.
 A factory reset will get rid of it, but that also removes all your other installed apps and stored data.

-Under no circumstance should you send any vouchers or money to these cyber criminals, and if you have, you can should request a refund, stating that you are the victim of a computer virus and scam.
+Under no circumstance should you send any vouchers or cryptocurrency to these cyber criminals, and if you have, you can should request a refund, stating that you are the victim of malware.

 This page is a comprehensive guide which will remove the malicious app from your Android phone.
 Please perform all the steps in the correct order.
 If you have any questions or doubt at any point, STOP and ask for our assistance.